Paysage d'Hiver

-As described on the Kunsthall website, all of the project's releases are connected in that they tell different pieces of a story describing a lone wanderer's experiences through a realm known as "Paysage d'Hiver", from which the project takes its name; the cover art of each work—which, contrary to those of Darkspace, is typically more landscape-oriented and atmospheric than minimalistic and abstract—appears to reflect its respective chapter in the wanderer's journey.
+All of the project's releases are connected in that they tell different pieces of a story describing a lone wanderer's experiences through a realm known as "Paysage d'Hiver", from which the project takes its name; the cover art of each work—which, contrary to those of Darkspace, is typically more landscape-oriented and atmospheric than minimalistic and abstract—appears to reflect its respective chapter in the wanderer's journey.

 Musical style

 Paysage d'Hiver's music is known for its extremely lo-fi, raw production style, while musically it tends to alternate between (and even merge) ambient black metal and pure ambient music—at times also incorporating elements of funeral doom metal, dungeon synth, drone and sound collage, particularly in its earlier outputs.
 Wintherr plays every instrument, and tends to alternate between acoustic and programmed drums based on what he believes best suits the work at hand.
-The production style is also a deliberate artistic decision by Wintherr as "the atmosphere is the most important aspect.
-So the sound is more of an artistic approach than anything else.
-This kind of sound really opens me up to the possibilities of the imagination than clear sounding instruments would."
+The production style is also a deliberate artistic decision by Wintherr as "the atmosphere is the most important aspect."

 Discography

-All of Paysage d'Hiver's releases prior to the 2020 album, Im Wald, are classified by the band as demos.
 All releases after the Steineiche CD-R were originally exclusively released on cassette and limited to 200 copies each, but were later re-released on CD in unlimited quantities.
 Schattengang, Die Festung and Paysage d'Hiver have also been released on vinyl, each limited to 300 copies.
 On the highly limited nature of the cassette and vinyl releases, Wintherr stated he considers them to be "collector's items" whereas the CD versions are to facilitate wider audiences' access to the music.